 - (1) Cash, accounts receivable, accounts payable, and accrued liabilities: The carrying amounts approximate fair value because of the short maturity of these instruments. - (2) Available-for-sale securities: Available-for-sale securities are recorded at fair value.
+Fair value of available-for-sale securities is determined based on quoted market prices.
 Unrealized holding gains and losses on available-for-sale securities are excluded from earnings and are reported as a separate component of other comprehensive income (loss) until realized.
 Realized gains and losses from the sale of available-for-sale securities are determined on a specific identification basis.

 A decline in the market value of any available-for-sale security below cost that is deemed to be other than temporary results in a reduction in carrying amount to fair value.
-The impairment is charged to earnings and a new cost basis for the security is established.
+The impairment is charged to earnings or other comprehensive income (loss) and a new cost basis for the security is established.
 Premiums and discounts are amortized or accreted over the life of the related available-for-sale security as an adjustment to yield using the effective interest method.
 Dividend and interest income are recognized when earned.

 Available-for-sale securities are accounted for on a specific identification basis.
 As of December 31, 2008, we held available-for-sale securities with an aggregate fair value of \$495,383, including \$1,383 of net unrealized gains recorded in accumulated other comprehensive income.
 As of December 31, 2008, all of our available-for-sale securities were invested in short-term certificates of deposit with maturity dates within 1 year.
 Available-for-sale securities were classified as current based on their maturity dates as well as our intent to use them to fund short-term working capital needs.
-We held no available-for-sale securities at December 31, 2007.
+We held no available-for-sale securities at December 31, 2009.